d2cy/total-recall-1/.github/ISSUE_TEMPLATE/challenge-idea.md

 ---
 name: "⭐Challenge idea"
-about: Idea for a new hacking challenge in OWASP Juice Shop
+about: Idea for a new hacking challenge in Total Recall - Memory Vacations
 title: '[⭐] '
 labels: challenge
 assignees: ''